Close

 4. Impaired Protein Digestion

 Trypsin is a component found in raw soya bean, and it hinders protein digestion in the body.
-Another component, lectins, react with the intestinal lining, and hamper the absorption of other nutrients.
+Another component, lectins, reacts with the intestinal lining and hampers the absorption of other nutrients.

 5. Presence of Phytoestrogens